| Overall Grade: | B |

-You’re a Good Man Charlie Brown is rated Not Rated:
+You’re a Good Man Charlie Brown Parent Guide

 The plot plays out like a series of comic strips that introduce various musical numbers.
 Over the course of 48 minutes the consistent losing streak of the luckless, but loveable, young boy is repeatedly demonstrated.
 From the challenges of trying to fly a kite to the humiliation of the baseball diamond, we watch a determined Charlie Brown (speaking voice by Brad Kesten) doggedly persist where most of us would have given up.
 Struggling for acceptance, we observe his lonely lunch hours, jealousy when his dog gets more Valentines than himself (he gets none), and longing for some notice from the Little Redheaded Girl.